criveracrum/criveracrum/README.md

 Hello, world!
-I am Chad and I'm a current MS CS student at DePaul.
+I am Chad and I'm a recent DePaul MS CS graduate.
-After working on the front-end of tech (support,) I wanted to move into the backend and find out how things work for myself.
+After working on the front-end of tech (support,) I wanted to move more into the backend and find out how things work for myself.
-I'm interested in complex distributed systems such as blockchains!